glwagner/ColumnModelOptimizationProject/README.md

 An example of the kind of data we will use to optimze column models is shown below.

 ![Data example](assets/data_example.png "Data example")

+This project is part of the Climate Modeling Alliance.